martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Philip Guo's Experience](http://www.pgbovine.net/PhD-memoir/pguo-PhD-grind.pdf) (*PhD Grind*) - A first hand account of Phillip Guo's experience completing a PhD in Computer Science.
 This article describes (in utmost detail) the highs and lows during a PhD in Computer Science, and ends with a few reasons describing why a PhD might be worth it.
 A **must-read** if you are confused between an MS and a PhD.

 * [Jean Yang's Experience](http://jxyzabc.blogspot.com/2016/02/my-phd-abridged.html)

-* [Andreas Madsen's Experience](https://medium.com/@andreas_madsen/becoming-an-independent-researcher-and-getting-published-in-iclr-with-spotlight-c93ef0b39b8b) on becoming an independent researcher.
-While this is not a strict application guide, it talks about the competitive nature of today's PhD admission process in machine learning, and the steps he took to become an independent researcher.

 ### PhD Advice
 These articles are guides for having a more successful PhD (*after* joining a PhD program).